mattanikiej/bamboo-forest-ghost-chorus/README.md

 * Chorus Params (for each voice) 🐼
     * Wet - amount of voice to add
-    * Feedback - amount of vocie signal to feed back to delay
+    * Feedback - amount of voice signal to feed back to delay
     * Rate - frequency of phased signal

 * Ghost Params 👻